hongshuochen/EE599-HW1/README.md

 Write a simple function ```std::string CPPLib::PrintIntro()``` in [cpplib.cc](src/lib/cpplib.cc) to print your name, email, and any information about you that you want (e.g. your major, your expertise, your interests, etc) and write a test using GTest for your finction in [tests/q5_student_test.cc](tests/q5_student_test.cc).
 We will run your code and see your printout!

-Please run the following command to test this question.
+Please create your test cases and run the following command to verify the functionality of your program.
 ```
 bazel test tests:q5_student_test
 ```